adobe-apiplatform/api-gateway-cachemanager/README.md

 This module is compatible with other popular caching modules in the [Openresty](https://openresty.org/) community:

-1. [srcache-nginx-module](https://github.com/openresty/srcache-nginx-module) - Use this module for main request caching and Lua for subrequest caching.
+1. [srcache-nginx-module](https://github.com/openresty/srcache-nginx-module) - Use this module for main request caching.
+    `srcache` module provides a hook in the configuration defining a `subrequest` to be called to `GET`/`PUT` items from/into a cache.
+    In the `subrequest` [cache.lua](src/lua/api-gateway/cache/cache.lua) can be used to work with multiple cache stores ( in-memory or remote ) at the same time.
+    See the `init_by_lua` block in the [Synopsis](#synopsis) for a sample to setup multiple cache stores with a cache.
 2. [lua-resty-lrucache](https://github.com/openresty/lua-resty-lrucache) - Use this module for a LRU Cache based on LuaJIT FFI at each nginx process level.
-`LruCacheStore` implementation leverages this module.
-3. [lua_shared_dict](https://github.com/openresty/lua-nginx-module#lua_shared_dict) - Use this module for a shared cache cross nginx processes, which is not affected by any nginx reload.
+3. [lua_shared_dict](https://github.com/openresty/lua-nginx-module#lua_shared_dict) - Use this module for a shared cache cross nginx processes, which is not affected by an nginx reload.
- `LocalCacheStore` implementation leveraging this directive.
+    [localCache.lua](src/lua/api-gateway/cache/localCache.lua) implementation leverages this directive.

 [Back to TOC](#table-of-contents)

 Features
 ========